therealOri/atmos-rng/DOCS.md

 # Shuffle
 - `shuffle(list_of_data)`

   This function will shuffle/move items/options around in the provided list of data.
-The types it can work with and shuffle are as follows; `list, tuple, dictionary`.
+The types it can work with and shuffle are as follows; `list, tuple, dictionary, str`.
 It can **NOT** work with type `set` as they are based off of hashes/hash tables and can't really be shuffled around.
 They are also automatically ordered/sorted and would negate the shuffling.

 > Dev Note;
 >